 Delivering constructive criticism and rebuke—tochacha—constitutes a very important mitzvah.
 However, precisely because effective rebuke requires a delicate balance between encouragement and criticism, it is a mitzvah that can only truly be practiced by a select few.
 Rav Shlomo Wolbe, in his monograph on education, Zeriah U’Binyan B’chinuch quotes (p.26) Rav Chaim Volozhiner who stated “nowadays harsh words are not heard.”
 As such, Rav Chaim maintained that: “A person whose disposition prevents him from speaking gently and who gets angry quickly at people who sin, especially when they don’t heed his words, is exempt from the mitzvah of rebuke.”

 The importance of carefully crafting criticism in a manner that contains the rebuke within a framework of positive encouragement can be seen at the end of this week’s parsha when Yitzchak enjoins Esav to refrain from marrying a Canaanite.
 The Torah describes (28:1) how Yitzchak first blessed Esav and only then did he discuss the issue of marriage with him.
 Rav Chaim Zuckerman, in his anthology Otzar Chaim, quotes a beautiful insight in the name of the Chofetz Chaim.
 The Chofetz Chaim explains that the point of Yitzchak’s discussion with Esav at the conclusion of the parsha was quite obvious.
 He wanted to rebuke him regarding his current marital practices and to direct him to repent and pursue a better and holier approach.
 However, Yitzchak realized that if he got straight to the point, Esav would ignore him.
 Therefore, Yitzchak first blessed Esav, thus encouraging him and enabling the rebuke to be framed in an overall context of positive growth.
 Only in this carefully crafted way would Yitzchak stand a chance of influencing Esav’s behavior.Rabbi David Hertzberg

-About the Author: Rabbi Dr. David Hertzberg is the principal of the Yeshivah of Flatbush Middle Division.
-Comments can be emailed to him at email@example.com.
+About the Author: Rabbi Dr. David Hertzberg is the principal of the Yeshivah of Flatbush Middle Division and is an adjunct assistant professor of History at Touro College.

 If you don't see your comment after publishing it, refresh the page.